bnb-chain/bsc-mev-sentry/README.md

 Sentry settings are configured in the `config.toml` file.

-❗This is an important security notice: Please do not configure validators' private key here.
+❗❗❗This is an important security notice: Please do not configure validators' private key here.
 Please configure entirely new accounts as pay bid accounts.

 config-example.toml: